clsacramento/kube-inst/README.md

 # Install Kubernetes

 ## Prerequisites
-TODO
+All nodes are deployed with CentoOS 7.x and networking is configured The nodes can be accessed with the same SSH key

-These should be run on the master node:
+These should be run on the master node or a jumpbox:
 ~~~
 git clone https://github.com/clsacramento/kube-inst
 cd kube-inst